Skip to main content

 Math: Finding GCF and LCM Using Continuous Division (Translated to JavaScript)

-Hi, in this, I'll show a method other than factorisation and clustering the factors to find GCF (Greatest Common Factor) and LCM (Least Common Multiple).
+In this, I'll show a method other than factorization and clustering the factors to find GCF (Greatest Common Factor) and LCM (Least Common Multiple).

 Let's start to implement the continuous division method.